• University of Glasgow

 I am a diversity trainer and currently work with Glasgow University.
 I specialise in delivering courses about refugees, human trafficking, equality, gender and religious & cultural diversity.

-I am a senior lecturer (associate professor) at the University of Glasgow, School of Education.
-I work in the area of human mobility, migration and intercultural education.
+I am a professor of migration and diversity at the University of Glasgow, School of Education.
+I work in the area of human migration and intercultural education.

 Post-doctoral Research Associate and Associate Tutor (School of Education, University of Glasgow)